 Grade-point average (academic high school GPA): The sum of grade points a student has earned in secondary school divided by the number of courses taken.
-The most common system of assigning numbers to grades counts four points for an A, three points for a B, two points for a C, one point for a D, and no points for an E or F. Unweighted GPA's assign the same weight to each course.
-Weighting gives students additional points for their grades in advanced or honors courses.

-Graduate student: A student who holds a bachelor's or equivalent, and is taking courses at the post-baccalaureate level.
+The most comm Graduate student: A student who holds a bachelor's or equivalent, and is taking courses at the post-baccalaureate level.

-Health services: Free or low cost on-campus primary and preventive health care available to students.
+\Health services: Free or low cost on-campus primary and preventive health care available to students.

-High school diploma or recognized equivalent: A document certifying the successful completion of a prescribed secondary school program of studies, or the attainment of satisfactory scores on the Tests of General Educational Development (GED), or another state-specified examination.

-Hispanic or Latino: A person of Mexican, Puerto Rican, Cuban, South or Central American, or other Spanish culture or origin, regardless of race.
+High school diploma or recognized equivalent: A document certifying the successful completion of a prescribed secondary school program of studies, or the attainment of satis Hispanic or Latino: A person of Mexican, Puerto Rican, Cuban, South or Central American, or other Spanish culture or origin, regardless of race.

-Honors program: Any special program for very able students offering the opportunity for educational enrichment, independent study, acceleration, or some combination of these.

-Independent study: Academic work chosen or designed by the student with the approval of the department concerned, under an instructor's supervision, and usually undertaken outside of the regular classroom structure.

-In-state tuition: The tuition charged by institutions to those students who meet the state's or institution's residency requirements.
+Honors program: Any special program for very able students offering the opportunity for educational enrichment, independent study, acceleration, or some combination of these Independent study: Academic work chosen or designed by the student with the approval of the department concerned, under an instructor's supervision, and usually undertaken In-state tuition: The tuition charged by institutions to those students who meet the state's or institution's residency requirements.

-International student: See Nonresident alien.
+International student: See Nonresident.

-International student group: Student groups that facilitate cultural dialogue, support a diverse campus, assist international students in acclimation and creating a social network.

-Internship: Any short-term, supervised work experience usually related to a student's major field, for which the student earns academic credit.
-The work can be full- or part-time, on- or off-campus, paid or unpaid.

-Learning center: Center offering assistance through tutors, workshops, computer programs, or audiovisual equipment in reading, writing, math, and skills such as taking notes, managing time, taking tests.
+International student group: Student groups that facilitate cultural dialogue, support a diverse campus, assist international students in acclimation and creating a social network Internship: Any short-term, supervised work experience usually related to a student's major field, for which the student earns academic credit.
+The work can be full- or part-time \Learning center: Center offering assistance through tutors, workshops, computer programs, or audiovisual equipment in reading, writing, math, and skills such as taking notes,

-Legal services: Free or low cost legal advice for a range of issues (personal and other).
+\Legal services: Free or low cost legal advice for a range of issues (personal and other).

-Liberal arts/career combination: Program in which a student earns undergraduate degrees in two separate fields, one in a liberal arts major and the other in a professional or specialized major, whether on campus or through cross-registration.

-Master's degree: An award that requires the successful completion of a program of study of generally one or two full-time equivalent academic years of work beyond the bachelor's degree.
-Some of these degrees, such as those in Theology (M.Div., M.H.L./Rav) that were formerly classified as "first-professional", may require more than two full-time equivalent academic years of work.

-Minority affiliation (as admission factor): Special consideration in the admission process for members of designated racial/ethnic minority groups.
+Liberal arts/career combination: Program in which a student earns undergraduate degrees in two separate fields, one in a liberal arts major and the other in a professional or sp Living learning community: Residential programs that allow students to interact with students who share common interests.
+In addition to living together, students may also par Master's degree: An award that requires the successful completion of a program of study of generally one or two full-time equivalent academic years of work beyond the bachele Minority affiliation (as admission factor): Special consideration in the admission process for members of designated racial/ethnic minority groups.

-Minority student center: Center with programs, activities, and/or services intended to enhance the college experience of students of color.
+\Minority student center: Center with programs, activities, and/or services intended to enhance the college experience of students of color.

 Model United Nations: A simulation activity focusing on conflict resolution, globalization, and diplomacy.
-Assuming roles as foreign ambassadors and "delegates," students conduct research, engage in debate, draft resolutions, and may participate in a national Model UN conference.
+Assuming roles as foreign ambassadors and "delegates," students con